divitngoc/spring-boot-simple-rest-api/README.md

 ![screenshot_4](https://user-images.githubusercontent.com/26686429/49812661-d5780a80-fd5d-11e8-92a0-a6d6392c9ec5.png)

 ## About
-I started this project for fun which showcase a bit of Springboot, lombok and lambda.
+I started this project for fun which showcase a bit of Springboot, Java 11, lombok and lambda.